Skip to main content

 You may also be able to translate some relevant work and life experiences into course credits.

 For the average U.S. worker, there’s a clear benefit to getting an associate degree.
-According to the U.S Bureau of Labor Statistics (BLS), workers with an associate degree had median weekly earnings of $1,005 in 2022, compared with $853 for people with just a high school diploma.* People who have an associate degree vs. a high school diploma were also less likely to face unemployment, BLS reports.*
+According to the U.S. Bureau of Labor Statistics (BLS), workers with an associate degree had median weekly earnings of $1,058 in 2023, compared to $899 for people with just a high school diploma.* The unemployment rate was also 1.2% lower for people who had an associate degree vs. a high school diploma in 2023, BLS reported.*

 What Can I Do With an Associate Degree?

-In her work as an admission counselor, Armstead acts as a guide for people interested in going back to school.
-From early conversations about their goals to helping them register for their first classes, she is a resource throughout the application and enrollment processes.
+In her work as an admission counselor, Armstead acted as a guide for people interested in going back to school.
+From early conversations about their goals to helping them register for their first classes, she was a resource throughout the application and enrollment processes.

 Armstead said there are many reasons why you might be interested in earning an associate degree, including to: